indigorave/reactnd-movie-app/README.md

-# Restaurant Review App by Tracy Fussell
+# NoVa Movies App by Tracy Fussell

 ## Table of Contents